 Since light levels tends to be lower in the woods, due to foliage and shadows, supplemental flash is necessary for producing high quality photographs.
 I’m using a Canon Speedlight 430 EX II with a short off-camera cable so I have control over the flash’s direction.

-You can see more of my deadwood series at my online gallery.
 I’d appreciate receiving your comments or criticism.

 For more information on wood decomposition, see Trees for Life.

 Now available from the Bird House in Rochester, NY, and StephenFieldingImages.org